realrubberduckdev/dp-blog/src/content/msbuild-nuget.md

               RubberDuckDev.AfterBuild.targets
 ```

 So let us assume that we have nuspec file and we do not use msbuild.
-In such a case we will follow [Run nuget pack to generate the .nupkg file](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package#run-nuget-pack-to-generate-the-nupkg-file) and us a nuspec file RubberDuckDev.AfterBuild.nuspec with the following contents.
+In such a case we will follow [Run nuget pack to generate the .nupkg file](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package#run-nuget-pack-to-generate-the-nupkg-file) and use a nuspec file RubberDuckDev.AfterBuild.nuspec with the following contents.

 ```
 <?xml version="1.0" encoding="utf-8"?>